Urban Community Engagement Fellows Program

 - Provide the names and contact information of two professional references.
 Letters of support are not needed for the application, although UCEF organizers may contact references.

-Three to five applicants will be accepted into the program based on the advisory committee’s assessment of prospective fellows’ commitment to community engagement, interest in working on an interdisciplinary team, and potential for the UCEF program to contribute to their personal and professional development.
+Five to seven applicants will be accepted into the program based on assessment of prospective fellows’ commitment to community engagement, interest in working on an interdisciplinary team, and potential for the UCEF program to contribute to their personal and professional development.

 Applications for the UCEF program are due on April 30, 2026.
-Application reviews, interviews, and offers will be extended in early May 2026.
+Application reviews, interviews, and offers will be extended by May 22, 2026.

 Questions